Pizza Babka

 Babka Pizza Toppings

-We went classic with our pizza toppings: some grated Pecorino Romano, tomato sauce, pepperoni (by request of my 3 year old), and shredded mozzarella cheese.
+We went classic with our pizza toppings: some grated Pecorino Romano, tomato sauce, pepperoni (by request of my 3-year-old), and shredded mozzarella cheese.
 The key here is to go minimal with the fillings: this isn’t a loaded pizza!
 Everything needs to roll up neatly into a log.

-You can certainly substitute with any of your favorite pizza toppings.
+You can certainly substitute these with any of your favorite pizza toppings.
 Make sure nothing is too wet or it won’t bake well (so dry those olives with a paper towel first!) and that any raw vegetables are cooked.
 Because they’re tucked inside the babka, they won’t be exposed to high heat like they are on a pizza.

 Because this contains tomato sauce and cheese, you’ll want to refrigerate your pizza babka leftovers (if you have any!).
 Wrap tightly in foil or store in an airtight container in the refrigerator.

-Pizza babka reheats well in a 350 °F oven for 5-10 minutes, or can be cooked over medium heat in a non-stick skillet until warmed through.
+Pizza babka reheats well in a 350 °F oven for 5-10 minutes or can be cooked over medium heat in a non-stick skillet until warmed through.
 Buuuuut I actually wound up loving it cold.
 I expected it would be better reheated, but straight out of the fridge a few days later was absolutely delicious!

 - Refrigerate the dough for the second hour of the first rise.
 When the dough is cold, it rolls out beautifully and with no real need to add excess flour.